Shells land near U.S. base during Turkish offensive, as Russia warns of ISIS resurgence

 The ceremony was packed with police officers and municipal workers.
 Their two wooden caskets, draped with Turkish flags, were displayed on stands covered in white tablecloths.
 A picture of Omar, wearing a white beanie, leaned against his coffin.
 “Muhammed Omar’s casket is small, but his heart is big,” an imam said during prayers.

 A co-worker said Gunes had worked in the Sanliurfa tax office for about a year and a half and was engaged to be married.
-Another colleague, Halil Polat, one of Gunes’s co-workers, called him “a good guy, a nice guy.”
+Another colleague, Halil Polat, called him “a good guy, a nice guy.”

 They had spoken on Thursday.
 “I jokingly told him I’d say my prayers for him,” Polat said.